 Source: Asymco, BlackRock

-Thematic investing can also improve portfolio diversification, as returns are likely to have low correlation to swings in major regional or sector investment benchmarks.
+Thematic investing can also improve portfolio diversification, as returns have tended to have low correlation to swings in major regional or sector investment benchmarks.

-Thematic investing readily lends itself to a globally diversified passive approach – using rules to identify companies with revenue exposure to a secular trend, and then investing in a broad selection of the leading players anywhere in the world.
+Thematic investing readily lends itself to a globally diversified passive approach – using rules to identify companies with revenue exposure to a secular trend, and then investing in a broad selection of the leading players from around the world.

 Of course, active managers are also able to take a thematic approach to investing.
 However, they are likely to face just as many challenges ‘picking winners’ from secular change as they currently do in picking winners from cyclical change.